CentreForDigitalHumanities/Gephi/Introduction.md

 Let’s start by getting to know the dataset.

-Open the file data_truckersconvoy.csv in a spreadsheet application of your choice (Excel, Numbers, Google Spreadsheets, etc.) and take a look around.
+Open data_truckersconvoy.csv](https://github.com/CentreForDigitalHumanities/Gephi/blob/main/files/data_truckerconvoy.csv) in a spreadsheet application of your choice (Excel, Numbers, Google Spreadsheets, etc.) and take a look around.
 What information can be found in this dataset?
 What types of insights do you think you can gain from doing a network analysis on this data?

 # 3. Nodes and edges tables